Welcome to Year 3 - information for Year 2 children and families joining the school in September 2021

 Information about school uniform items can be found in the school prospectus.
 Please see the attachment above.
 To purchase school uniform items, please follow the tab on the home page of the school website.

 Educaterers provides meals for our school.
-School meal information is found under the letters section on this website, which is updated when we receive information on new lunch menus.
+School meal information is found here on our website under the letters section.
+Details will be updated when we receive information on new lunch menus.

 Payment for Meals